Showing posts with label Nikkormat. Show all posts

 Footloose in Costa Rica 2000-2001

 Some 24 years ago, the family and I took a 3-week Christmas season trip to Costa Rica to look at birds and nature.
 Wilderness Travel of California operated the trip via local guides and drivers.
 We had a great time.
 We visited both coasts, stayed in the rain forest, tromped through the jungle, ate black beans and rice, drank coffee at 05:00, and flew on small propellor planes.
 Our fellow travelers were friendly and the guides knowledgeable.
-I had not been to Latin America since my oil industry years in the early 1980s, and it was nice to get back to the foods, smells, sounds, and vivid colors of the middle latitudes.
+I had not been to Latin America since my oil industry years in the early 1980s, and it was nice to get back to the foods, smells, sounds, and vivid colors of the low latitudes.
 Here is a small sampling.

 San José

 We flew into San José and were immediately whisked off to a luxury hotel.
 Wait, I prefer to be downtown where one can wander around and look at the shops and stalls.
 San José is a bit rough - possibly the trip organizers were concerned about security issues.
 Or maybe the typical American tourist does not like to mix with the locals.
-Before we returned to USA three weeks later, we opted to stay in a hotel downtown and we spent some time walking around.
+Before we returned to USA three weeks later, we opted to stay in a hotel downtown, and we spent time walking around.

 Supplies and soda